hogekai/ad-compass/README.md

 ## License

-Released under the MIT License.
+Published under the MIT License.
 See the [LICENSE](LICENSE) file for details.